atlantistechnology/sdt/docs/NOTES.md

 * I feel like this basically eliminates any sort of authoritative "semantic hash" of a file or project, but it doesn't eliminate the utility of a richer diff tool.

+* **ABANDONED**: After closer examination, the parsers used by `astexplorer` are not generally of sufficient quality, and this is not a usable approach.

+## Early thoughts, part 3

+The adopted approach is to write the tool in Golang, but utilize various external tools to create parse trees or canonicalized representations.
+See other documentation for discussion of this successful approach.